getify/monio/MONADS.md

 We *could* keep `records` in the same *state* object as the counters.
 But conceptually, the *state* is secondary (i.e., supporting) to the main purpose of the operation, the list of records.
 Beyond conceptual separation, we also avoid any accidental naming collisions in the *state* object.

-Moreover, at the end of the `evaluate(..)` call, we might be ready to discard that temporary coutners state and only keep/use the `value` (list of records).
+Moreover, at the end of the `evaluate(..)` call, we might be ready to discard that temporary counters state and only keep/use the `value` (list of records).
 It thus hopefully makes *sense* to keep them separate.

 Consider: